nihcompmed/ACIDD/README.md

 parallel-analysis null.
 It deliberately does **not** pick a working dimension `D`;
 that is a stage-3 choice (below).
 No responses are involved, so the basis is fixed by the prompts alone — reuse one `basis.npz` across waves and they share it.
-(`pca` always keeps **all** PCs — the full decomposition — so the dimension choice stays entirely open for stage 3. `--d-null-permutations` / `--d-null-percentile` configure the parallel-analysis null computed here.)
+(`--d-null-permutations` / `--d-null-percentile` configure the parallel-analysis null computed here.)

 ### Stage 3 — score: select D, then rank outliers (responses, scales, weights enter here)